-Basically what I’m trying to say is, you won’t have baby this lens the same as you would the 23mm f1.4, the 56mm f1.2 or the 16mm f1.4, making it great lens for hiking, camping, biking or whatever adventures you could throw at it.
+Basically what I’m trying to say is, that you won’t have a baby with this lens the same as you would the 23mm f1.4, the 56mm f1.2, or the 16mm f1.4, making it a great lens for hiking, camping, biking, or whatever adventures you could throw at it.

 Fujifilm 23mm f2 Review | Technical Overview

-When looking at all the pixel peeping tech stats, the lens is good but not great.
-Fujifilm could have likely made a perfect f2 lens, but it would have been a lot bigger and used more elements, and you likely would have lost some off that pop.
-Instead they made a smaller, light lens with a more natural rendering but less than perfect corners and edges.
+When looking at all the pixel-peeping tech stats, the lens is good but not great.
+Fujifilm could have likely made a perfect f2 lens, but it would have been a lot bigger and used more elements, and you likely would have lost some of that pop.
+Instead, they made a smaller, light lens with a more natural rendering but less than perfect corners and edges.
 The 23mm f1.4 will definitely outperform this lens with a lot of the technical characteristics so it will be a better landscape and studio lens.